ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Terminal name prefix (see below).

 Entry Point
-    When defining a batch line, it is obligatory to define a default entry point.
+    When defining a batch line, it is required to define a default entry point.
 This entry point is similar to the entry point used for an HTTP line.
 The entry point contains a list of transactions, and these transactions determine which directories are used to retrieve page templates, and which 3270 applications are accessible to the batch requests.

     Each transaction must refer to one of the terminal sub-groups associated with the batch line (see ”Batch terminals” below).